Discover Astoria's Art Scene

 4. Let Creativity Take Shape

 Mugs, vases, floats and frogs – when it comes to glass-blown treasures, Fernhill Glass Studio has it all.
 Browse the finished pieces or pop in for a glass blowing demonstration.
 Fernhill welcomes custom orders with prices dependent on the size, color and complexity of each piece.
 The studio also offers a variety of classes available to walk-ins with next-day pickup.
+(Editor's update: Fernhill closed their downtown studio in 2020.)

 5. Light Up the Room